apache/couchdb-glazier/INSTALL_32.md

 I suggest you pin it to the Start menu.
 We'll use this all the time.

+Install Windows SDK 8.1 from the Microsoft SDK Archive.

 Start a CouchDB SDK Prompt window and run
 `where cl mc mt link lc rc nmake make`.
 Make sure the output matches the
 following: